nickchomey/ddev-wordpress/README.md

 5. Try uploading some media or creating links between internal pages.
 6. Create new hostnames/fqdns in the ddev project's `config.yaml` file.
 Restart DDEV.
 7. Access the site with any of these URLs.
 Notice that the media and links point to `/wp-content/uploads/2024/09/media.jpg` rather than `ddev.isamazing.com/wp-content/uploads/2024/09/media.jpg`
+8. If you eventually deploy the site to production, you can simply point your `ddev.isamazing.com` DNS record to the server and it will work.

 ## Troubleshooting
 It is most likely that you would get errors related to the `wp-config.php` and `wp-config-development.php` mechanism.
 Inspect those files for errors.
 Also, if you use something like Bedrock, it may not work at all.
 Please feel free to report any issues here.

 # Reference Notes from the Add-on Template for outstanding tasks